In Baltimore, we’re hungry for good governance. We want public officials to put the people first, not themselves.

-- Why is corruption continuing in the face of recent anti-corruption measures?
+- Why is corruption continuing despite new anti-corruption laws in Baltimore?

-- How can Maryland and Baltimore City work more collaboratively to end corruption at both the state and city levels?
+- How can Maryland and Baltimore City work more collaboratively to end corruption?

-- Action Item #1: Fund a risk assessment and context analysis to make recommendations for closing anti-corruption loopholes and strengthening collaboration between the State and Baltimore City.
+- Action Item #1: Study the issue.
+We need holistic recommendations for fighting corruption.
+We also need stronger collaboration between the State and Baltimore City.

 Additional anti-corruption resources: